Battle of Adwa: Italian forces

-Immediately before the battle of Adwa, the Italian army numbered around 29,700 men.
+Immediately before the battle of Adwa, the Italian army in East Africa numbered around 29,700 men.
 However, as Harold Marcus notes, "several thousand" soldiers were needed in support roles and to guard the lines of communication to the rear.
 He accordingly estimates that the Italian force at Adwa consisted of just 14,519 effective combat troops.
-Where as, David Levering Lewis estimates that the Italian army consisted of four brigades, totaling 17,770 troops with fifty-six artillery pieces.
-(Note: Lewis breaks down their numbers into 10,596 Italian officers and soldiers and 7,104 Eritrean askaris) One brigade under General Albertone was made up of Eritrean Ascari led by Italian officers.
-The remaining three brigades were Italian units under Brigadiers Dabormida, Ellena and Arimondi.
+In contrast, David Levering Lewis estimates that the Italian army consisted of four brigades, totaling 17,770 troops with fifty-six artillery pieces.
+(Note: Lewis breaks down their numbers into 10,596 Italian officers and soldiers and 7,104 Eritrean askaris) The Italian force was organized into four brigades.
+General Matteo Albertone's left column comprised four indigenous battalions and four artillery batteries.
+General Giuseppe Arimondi's centre column consisted of five white battalions, one indigenous battalion and two batteries.
+General Vittorio Dabormida's right column included six white battalions, four militia battalions and two batteries.
+In reserve, General Giuseppe Ellena commanded six white battalions, one indigenous battalion and two rapid-fire batteries.

+Unlike most other European armies during the Scramble for Africa, the Italian army at Adwa primarily consisted of white European troops.
 While these included elite Bersaglieri and Alpini units, a large proportion of the troops were inexperienced conscripts recently drafted from metropolitan regiments in Italy into newly formed "d'Africa" battalions for service in Africa.
 Additionally, a limited number of troops were from the Cacciatori d'Africa; units permanently serving in Africa and in part recruited from Italian settlers.